Mel-A-M/adb-converged-db/soda/soda.md

   ![Database Actions Dashboard - Development](./images/db-soda-02.png)

-6. In the first part of this lab you created a collection in python called "**sodacollection**".
+6. In the first part of this lab you created a collection in python called `sodacollection`.
 This object did not previously exist in the database, but the first SODA insert operation created this automatically for you.

   The collection appears in the database as a table.
 You can see the table's columns described in the pane on the left hand side of the screen: